Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Import repository in Azure Repos.
 - [x] git-tfs.

-### Topic 4, Mix Questions Set Your company implements an Agile development methodology.
+### Your company implements an Agile development methodology.
 You plan to implement retrospectives at the end of each sprint.
 Which three questions should you include?
-Each correct answer presents part of the solution.
-NOTE: Each correct selection is worth one point.

 - [ ] Who performed well?
 - [ ] Who should have performed better?